LucDupAtGitHub/PDBP/README.md

 ### Introduction

 In sections `Program` and `Computation` we presented the *basic* programming and computation capabilities.
 In this section we introduce the first *extra* programming capability: *reading*.
 In a way we already used some form of reading using *producers* that are used together with *consumers* to turn programs of type `Z >--> Y` into programs of type `Unit >--> Unit` that are ready to be *executed*.
-Think, for example, of the reading capability of this section as *configuration* related.
+Think, for example, of the capability of this section as being able to read *configuration before program execution*.

 ### `Reading`